cweatureapps/TapB4UNap/docs/TestCases.md

 ## Editing the time

+** TODO**
-1. tap adjust. then cancel, main screen shouldn't change
+1. tap adjust from extension. then cancel.
+expected:
+- launches app to adjust.
+- after cancel, adjustment shouldn't be saved
+- should be able to to launch adjust again from the app

 2. fields should be correct:
 - start and end times should correspond to the most recent sleep